IrinaSirbu2002/Astrology.Web.App/README.md

     This file has the same title, but gives the user the result of their searched distance via _POST_.
 Also using Jinja syntax, the placeholders between {{}} are the values of a dictionary.

 **index.html**
+    This is the home page of the application.
+The section that containes the title of the page is from bootstrap examples, choosing the one on bold and italic in order to stand out from the rest of the content.
+Next, I used the html of a container, also from bootstrap examples on features(including the specific library in layout.html) to present some information about each planet that I took from a NASA site.
+The images of the planets are extracted from the internet from various sites.
+I used the tabs_grid container, tabs_grid_img and tabs_grid_desc classes to organize the information better and to adjust the layout depending on the screen's measurements.